kylemccann/google-fusion-plugins/README.md

-# IBM Watson Stages for Lucidworks Fusion
+# Google Speech to Text Stage for Lucidworks Fusion
-Lucidworks Fusion stages for IBM Watson (BlueMix) Services.
+Lucidworks Fusion stages for Google Speech to Text API.

 # Prerequisites

-1. You will need an IBM BlueMix account.
-Depending on what stages you use, you will need to start one or more BlueMix services.  https://www.ibm.com/cloud-computing/bluemix/
+1. You will need an Google Developer account.   https://developers.google.com
 1. Lucidworks Fusion 3.0 or higher.
 Download at http://lucidworks.com.